protonjohn/git-lhc/README.md

 ### Releasing

-When you're ready to create a release of your project, use `lhc create-release`.
+When you're ready to create a release of your project, use `git-lhc new`.
 If you have tag pipelines set up, you can automate your release deployments in CI by checking the prerelease identifiers in the semantic version to know which release channel to deploy to (`alpha`, `beta`, `rc`, or `prod`, for example).
 Use the command's `--push` option to automatically push the resulting tag to the default remote, and your CI can take care of the rest for you.